josephsl/addonUpdater/readme.md

 ## Version 23.04

 * Added development update channel setting to let users of development add-ons choose between dev and beta update channels.
 This option is shown if the selected add-on from prefer development releases list is checked.
+* NV Access add-on store is broadly available as an update source from Add-on Updater.

 ## Version 23.03